SocketMobile/csharp-capturesdk/README.md

 Socket Mobile is a leading innovator of data capture and delivery solutions for enhanced productivity.

-CaptureSDK is the easiest solution for adding barcode scanning capability to a Windows application.
+CaptureSDK is the easiest solution for adding barcode scanning capability to a Windows, Android or iOS application.

 The Socket Mobile barcode scanner is an ergonomic, fast and accurate solution to a variety of data entry scenarios.